 Colobus monkeys mature at around 4 years old and live 25 - 30 years.
 Their gestation is about 6 months.

-We have one male and 2 female Colobus monkeys: a male, his younger sister (both born here) and an unrelated female.
-The female who was born here was partially hand-reared after her mother died 2 months after she was born.
+We have one male (Sefu- born in 2007) and 2 female Colobus monkeys (Asante- born in 2008, and Freefall- born in 1990).
+Sefu and Asante are siblings, and Freefall is unrelated.
+Asante was partially hand-reared after her mother died 2 months after she was born.
 Keepers worked closely with her to feed her, monitor her weight and socialize her.
 Luckily, we were able to put her back with her father and brothers fairly quickly.
 Her brothers took great care of her, carrying her around, snuggling with her and helping to socialize her with others of her species.

 The humps on the tops of Colobus monkeys’ heads is just the way the hair grows; it’s not the shape of their skulls.

 They have long, fluffy white tails and capes.
 This helps them balance when they are moving and jumping among trees (they are more likely to move by jumping and leaping, rather than swinging or climbing).
 The color and “ballooning” action of their capes is also intimidating to predators.